benr0th/NMC_Launcher/README.md

 # NMC_Launcher
 A basic launcher for the KH2 mod Nobody May Cry.
-Put the .exe in the **Music Tool** folder and launch it.
+Download the [latest release](https://github.com/benr0th/NMC_Launcher/releases/tag/latest), put the .exe in the **Music Tool** folder and launch it.
 It will not work anywhere else (currently at least).<br>
 Requires [.NET 6.0](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).

 ## Features